rollchains/spawn/simapp/nginx/README.md

 127.0.0.1 pingpub.localhost
 ```

+Start the testnet with: `make sh-testnet` or the full IBC network with `make testnet`

 Then `docker compose up` to start the reverse proxy, explorer, and the RPC/REST API Services.

-Then start the testnet (make sh-testnet)
+Visit: https://pingpub.localhost to view the explorer.

+> Attempting to view as a standard http:// instance will break the block explorer due to pesky CORS errors.